 Hacker News Equifax Data Breach Impacts 143 Million Customers

 Atlanta based credit reporting agency, Equifax, reported that hackers accessed the records of over 143 million US customers.
 The data breach occurred from mid-May 2017 until Equifax discovered the cyber security breach on July 29.
 Hackers obtained Social Security numbers, birthdates, and addresses.
 In some instances, the hackers also obtained driver’s license numbers.
-In addition, 209, 000 credit card numbers were also stolen.
-On top of that, certain dispute documents with personal identifying information for approximately 182,000 was also accessed by hackers.
-U.S. consumers, were accessed.
+In addition, 209,000 credit card numbers were also stolen.
+On top of that, certain dispute documents with personal identifying information for approximately 182,000 were also accessed by hackers.
+U.S. consumers were accessed.
 Customers from the United Kingdom and Canada were also affected.

 Chief Executive Officer Richard Smith apologized and stated, “This is clearly a disappointing event for our company, and one that strikes at the heart of who we are and what we do.”